 - Rhythm Pickup On/Off

-It’s a very busy guitar loaded with these switches that determine which pickups are active at any given time, plus some tone shaping.
+It’s a very busy guitar!
+All these switches determine which pickups are active at any given time.
+Plus some tone shaping.
 Once you become familiar with the controls, it’s a pretty cool guitar!

 When To Use Each Control